mdylan2/btc_price_predictor/README.md

 - `main.py`: The controller that puts everything together to run the train-val-test and evaluate workflow
 - `run.cmd/run.sh`: Files that are used to run the workflow
 - `data`: Contains the data used in the project
+- `Presentation.pptx`: Contains the presentation for the project

 ## Running a Workflow
 To run the workflow and see the results with the data provided in the `data` folder, follow the instructions below: